Kumpob/OCRTranslator/README.md

 > Disclaimer: This image shows the text after manual corrections.
 The OCR failed to detect 1 in 16 and only recognized 6, so I edited it.

 ### Step 1: OCR — `run_ocr.py`
-Uses **PaddleOCR** (`PaddleOCRVL`) to detect and extract Japanese text from PNG images.
+Uses **PaddleOCR** (`PaddleOCRVL`) to detect and extract Japanese (or any language PaddleOCRVL supports) text from PNG images.
 Results are saved as JSON files containing text blocks with bounding box coordinates.

 ### Step 2: Translate — `translate.py`
-Sends extracted Japanese text to an LLM API (via OpenRouter) for English translation.
+Sends extracted text to an LLM API (via OpenRouter) for English translation.
 Supports:
 - **Conversation history** — maintains context across text blocks within the folder for consistent translations
 - **Dictionary lookup** — applies custom translations from `note.txt` before sending to the LLM
 - **Retry logic** — retries up to 3 times if the translation doesn't start with ASCII characters
 - Change Model to get better result
+- Change the prompt to translate different language
 - Translated results are saved alongside the original JSON as `*_translated.json`

 ### Step 3: Draw — `draw.py`
-Reads the translated JSON, erases the original Japanese text (by drawing white rectangles over text blocks), and renders the English translation with:
+Reads the translated JSON, drawing white rectangles over the original text, and renders the English translation with:
 - **Auto-fitting font size** — shrinks text to fit within the original bounding box
 - **Word wrapping** — handles both normal and narrow (vertical text) layouts
 - **Centered text** — horizontally centered within each block